eluv-io/content-bitcode/examples/README.md

     // entries now has the contestant entries for both brackets
 ```

-From here the code creates a uunified set list of all playout options for easier retrieval using the engine method of make_list.
-Once the lists are formed the bitcode proceeds to create the playout URL utilizing fabric meta links to resolve the actual playout in another content object.
+From here the code creates a unified list of all playout options for easier retrieval using the engine method **make_list**.
+Once the lists are formed, the bitcode proceeds to create the playout URL utilizing fabric meta links to resolve the actual playout in another content object.

 ```c++
     elv_return_type urls(BitCodeCallContext* ctx, int video0, int video1, nlohmann::json& entries_a, nlohmann::json& entries_b,nlohmann::json& rounds){